BettyAtt/pands-project2021/README.md

 Informatiom about the libraries imported and their relevance to the project:

-?
-PIP ?

 -pandas: Pandas is a library specifically for working with data sets.
 It helps with analyzing, cleaning, exploring, and manipulating data [3].

 -numpy: NumPy stands for numberical Python and is particularly useful as its `nparray` feature allows for speed in dealing with arrays.
 [2]

 -matplotlib: MatPlotLib is a low level graph plotting function that allows for visualisation of data in plot format.
 Many of the most useful functions are under the submodule `pyplot` often downloaded as `plt`  [4]
     import matplotlib.pyplot as plt
 This library is useful for making some of the simpler plots to illustrate the dataset.

 -seaborn: Seaborn library works with matplotlib and its strengths lay in visualising random distributions [5].

 -sklearn: Scikit Learn (sklearn) is a machine learning library.
 It is a predicitive data analysis tool built on NumPy, SciPy, and Matplotlib [6].
 It also has the iris data set as one of its built-in data set options.

 ## References for Part 2

 [1] AskPython.com "How to Read a .data file?"
 Available: https://www.askpython.com/python/examples/read-data-files-in-python [Accessed 18 April 2021]
 [2] w3schools.com "NumPy Introduction" Available: https://www.w3schools.com/python/numpy/numpy_intro.asp [Accessed 18 April 2021].
 [3] w3schools.com "Pandas Introduction" Available: https://www.w3schools.com/python/pandas/pandas_intro.asp  [Accessed 18 April 2021].
 [4] w3schools.com "Matplotlib Introduction" Available: https://www.w3schools.com/python/matplotlib_intro.asp [Accessed 18 April 2021].
 [5] w3schools.com "Seaborn Module" Available: https://www.w3schools.com/python/numpy/numpy_random_seaborn.asp [Accessed 18 April 2021].
 [6] Scikit-learn.org "Scikit=Learn Tutorial" Available: https://scikit-learn.org/stable/tutorial/basic/tutorial.html [Accessed 18 April 2021].